weimeilin79/rpg-rag/instructions/module-one/04-event_driven.md

 Whether you need to transform, filter, or route data, Benthos provides a flexible and scalable solution.
 It seamlessly integrates with other components in your architecture, enabling smooth data flow and efficient handling of events.You can enhance the performance and reliability of your event-driven system.
 Its lightweight nature and efficient design make it an ideal choice for building robust and scalable data integration pipelines.

-First, you'll upload the Redpanda binary file to S3
+First, you'll upload the Redpanda binary file to S3:
 - Download the **Redpanda Connect** single binary from [here](tbd)
 - In the AWS Management Console, select Services and then choose S3 under the "Storage" category.
 - Click the Create bucket button, with Bucket type: General Purpose
-- Enter a name `redpanda-connect` for your bucket,  go ahead with default values and create.
+- Enter a name `redpanda-connect-<YOUR_NAME>` for your bucket,  go ahead with default values and create.

 ![Create Bucket](../images/s3-bucket-create.png)